ricsanfre/pi-cluster/docs/_docs/argocd.md

     Kustomize has support for helm chart inflation using `helm template` command.

     {{site.data.alerts.note}}

-    Currently, not all `helm template` options are supported but there is a commitment to support it all.
+    Not all `helm template` options are supported.
+ArgoCD community has the intention to support them all eventually.
     See [kustomization helmChart documentation](https://kubectl.docs.kubernetes.io/references/kustomize/kustomization/helmcharts/).

     {{site.data.alerts.end}}

     kustomize `--enable-helm` build option need to be added to support helm chart inflation.